Huntsville School District not liable in alleged locker room assaults, filing states

 Charles L. Harwell, the school district's attorney, filed an answer Monday to Nelle's complaint.

-The school district denied liability and many of the allegations in Nelle's complaint, wrote Harwell.
+The school district denied liability and many of the allegations in the complaint, wrote Harwell.

-Throughout the filing, Harwell denied the paragraphs of Nelle's lawsuit in which she claimed that the school district had knowledge of the abuse and did nothing about it.
+Throughout the filing, Harwell denied the paragraphs of Nelle's lawsuit in which she alleged that the school district had knowledge of the abuse and did nothing about it.

 "The Defendant prays that the Court strike the impertinent, immaterial and scandalous portions of the Plaintiff's complaint; place the pleadings in this case under seal; require all hearings regarding this matter be heard in closed session; deny the relief sought by the Plaintiff; award Defendant its attorney's fees; and for such other and further relief to which the Defendant may prove itself entitled," wrote Harwell.